The New Year is a good time to make positive changes. Let go of what is not working. And do things that will upgrade your life to the next level.

 This is what happens to your brain & body when you meditate regularly:

-- You will be more balanced and won’t panic in difficult situation.
+- You will be more balanced and won’t panic in a difficult situation.

 - Research indicates that people who meditate on a regular basis have higher cognition and heightened focus during daily life.

 - When you are more relaxed your immunity becomes stronger

 - Also, your body’s ability to absorb vitamins and nutrients will be greatly enhanced

 - And you will see an overall improvement in your health and well-being